jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/consistency_dimension.md

 #### Example: Dimensional Consistency
 \\[ Dimensional \ Consistency \ Rate = \frac{Number\ of \ Consistent \ Dimension \ Records}{Total \ Number \ of \ Dimension \ Records} \times 100 \\]

-In data marts, the *Dimensional Consistency* assesses the consistency of dimension tables (e.g., time dimensions, geographical hierarchies) to ensure they align with business rules and definitions.
+In data marts, the *Dimensional Consistency* metric assesses the consistency of dimension tables (e.g., time dimensions, geographical hierarchies) to ensure they align with business rules and definitions.

 ## Ensuring and Improving Consistency
 Strategies to maintain and enhance data consistency across the data infrastructure include: